 Causes of infections include fungus, bacteria, or parasites.
 Infections are most common in humid weather during the summer months and can particularly affect dogs exposed to water or foreign bodies.
 Physical symptoms include redness and swelling of the external ear canal and abnormal odor or discharge from the ear.
 Behavior symptoms include scratching or rubbing the ears, shaking the head, and exhibiting signs of pain when the ear is manipulated.

-Prevent ear infections by cleaning your dog’s ears routinely and treating them monthly with an ear mite preventative.
+Prevent ear infections by routinely cleaning your dog’s ears and treating them monthly with an ear mite preventative.
 A visit to the vet will be necessary to treat an ear infection.

 For some breeds, obesity is obvious; but if you need to check to see if your dog is overweight, there is a simple way to do so.
 If you can feel your dog’s ribcage and spine, your dog is at a healthy weight.
 Once your dog reaches maturity, ask your vet to provide information for your dog’s optimal weight.
-Dogs that are up to 15 percent over are considered overweight, while those that are above 15 percent are considered obese.
+Dogs that are up to 15 percent over are considered overweight, while those above 15 percent are considered obese.
 Weigh your dog periodically to monitor his weight (or weight loss if needed.)

 Though some breeds are genetically predisposed to weight gain, owners are often to blame for their dog’s unhealthy weight.
 Overfeeding and lack of exercise are the two most significant causes of weight gain.
-Controlling portions and limiting snacks will help reduce your dog’s calorie intake and ramping up activities is the only way to help your dog burn more calories.
+Controlling portions and limiting snacks will help reduce your dog’s calorie intake, and ramping up activities is the only way to help your dog burn more calories.
 If you are too busy to walk your dog regularly, consider hiring a high school or college student as a dog walker.